mina86/auto-dim-other-buffers.el/README.md

 # auto-dim-other-buffers.el

-The `auto-dim-other-buffers-mode' is a global minor mode which makes non-current buffer less prominent making it more apparent which window has a focus.
+The `auto-dim-other-buffers-mode` is a global minor mode which makes non-current buffer less prominent making it more apparent which window has a focus.